Updated WWE Evolution 2025 Card | 411MANIA

 * WWE Women’s Intercontinental Championship Match: Becky Lynch vs. Bayley vs. Lyra Valkyria

-* WWE Women’s Tag Team Championship Match: Raquel Rodriguez and Roxanne Perez vs. Three Teams TBA
+* WWE Women’s Tag Team Championship Match: Raquel Rodriguez and Roxanne Perez vs. Alexa Bliss and Charlotte Flair vs. Two Teams TBA

 * Women’s Battle Royale: Competitors TBA